jort-dev/copilot/README.md

 * Fix notification overlay flash
 * Make script queue also fancy
 * Highlight kitten / add closests by name functions
+* Hook into native notification system
+* Crafting: option for multiple items in text box?

 ## Denied features

 * Hide widgets when entity interaction is needed.
-Denied, because it breaks a lot of scripts.
+Denied, because it can remove the need to click, and it breaks a lot of scripts.
 You can't for example check if the bank is open, because the bank widget will be hidden.

 ## Bugs